-A comparison of Eqs.
+A comparison of Eq.
 (2) and (3) shows that it is sufficient to evaluate the Helfrich expansion for a spherical and cylindrical geometry to uniquely determine the Tolman length and both rigidity constants.
 The Tolman length and the rigidity constants will in this work be referred to as the Helfrich coefficients.
-Once the Helfrich coefficients are known, the curvature correction for the surface tension of other surface geometries, such as curved films or gravity-deformed droplets, can be obtained to second order.
+Once the Helfrich coefficients are known, the curvature correction for the surface tension of other surface geometries, such as curved films16 or gravitydeformed droplets,17 can be obtained to second order.
 The curvature expansions are equally valid for droplets and bubbles.
-Since the liquid phase, the curvature (and hence the radius) is positive for a droplet and negative for a bubble in the curvature expansions.
+Since the curvature is conventionally taken to be with respect to the liquid phase, the curvature (and hence the radius) is positive for a droplet and negative for a bubble in the curvature expansions.

-The physical significance of the rigidity constants for droplets has been debated.
-In systems with long-range interactions, the second-derivative of $\sigma$ with respect to curvature may not exist, thus invalidating the expansion in Eq.
-(2); however, for systems with short-range interactions they definitely exist.
-For Density Functional Theory (DFT) models, a)Electronic mail: ailo.aasen@ntnu.no the surface tension as a function of curvature is accurately represented by a second-order expansion down to nano-sized droplets.
-Previous papers have demonstrated this for several one-component fluid models.
-In this work, we present evidence that this continues to hold for multicomponent fluids.
+The physical significance of the rigidity constants for droplets has been debated.^{10,18} In systems with long-range interactions, the second-derivative of σ with respect to curvature may not exist, thus invalidating the expansion in Eq.
+(2); however, for systems with short-range interactions they definitely exist.11 For Density Functional Theory (DFT) models, the surface tension as a function of curvature is accurately represented by a second-order expansion down to nano-sized droplets.
+Previous papers have demonstrated this for several one-component fluid models.^{11,12} It this work, we present evidence that this continues to hold for multicomponent fluids.